Configure forms for attribute editing

 Configure conditional editing

-You can conditionally enable editing for form elements based on previous values entered in the form.
+You can conditionally enable editing for form elements based on previous values entered on the form.
 For example, editors should only edit values in a date_pipe_replaced field if the value for the pipe_replaced field value is set to yes.

 The Expressions pop-up appears, displaying expressions previously created for the form.